How to prepare your garden for winter

 Tender plants need to be tucked up safe and warm for winter with a layer of protective insulation.
 Use horticultural fleece to wrap around delicate plants in your garden to give them better odds of surviving into the New Year.
 If you’re worried about any particularly flimsy looking plants, now is the time to give them a bit of support with stakes.
 Potted plants that you think may not weather the frost can be brought indoors for a winter spent in the warmth.

 Protect your garden from water-logging and flooding

-Last year, the UK encountered its wettest winter every recorded – and 2016/17 could be equally soggy.
+Last year, the UK encountered its wettest winter every recorded – and this year it could be equally soggy.
 Flooding and water-logging can have a detrimental impact on your garden, making it important to prepare in case of another onslaught of rainfall.
 To prevent plants from rotting and dying, improve your soil through year-round cultivation and look to grow them in raised beds to elevate them out of harm’s way.
 Raised beds themselves can also benefit from an extra layer of protection from stone walling, which also adds a stylish aesthetic to your garden.
 Further flooding in your garden can be prevented through the installation of permeable paving, which allows water to quickly drain away rather than pooling and collecting.
 If you have a prized lawn, rake the leaves off it and aerate using a garden fork pushed right into the grass at intervals.

 Planting bulbs for next year

 Perhaps the most pleasurable early winter job is planting bulbs for springtime.
 Tulips, daffodils, pansies, bluebells and snowdrops… just the thought of them will remind you why you’re out there braving the cold.
 Whether you’re aiming for uniformity and symmetry or simply want a blaze of springtime blooms, this task will help you think of the bright months that lie ahead.